 - New retirees want their savings to continue to grow while providing regular income.

-- Investors want to lock in their interest so they can leave money to their heirs.
+- Investors want to lock in their interests to leave money to their heirs.

 - Pre-retirees who have maxed out their 401(k) and IRA want to save even more with tax deferral.